edolinsky/cpen391/module2/server/readme.md

   "restaurant_id": "test_resto"
 }
 ```
-A list of menu items `items` has been added, containing objects each with the
+A list of menu items `items` is returned, containing objects each with the
 following properties:
 * `id`: unique ID of the item on the menu
 * `name`: String denoting the name of the item